raveneliette/profile-card-component/README.md

 ### What I learned

-I learn more about positioning the background patterns, overflow property, etc.
+I learned more about positioning the background patterns.

 ## Author